top of page

 Context and Goals

 With the COVID-19 pandemic we saw an opportunity to help with digitization during a time when being in-person wasn't always feasible.
-A key vertical struggling to do this was healthcare, which we knew still relied on paper and fax despite major efforts to digitize healthcare, such as HITECH Act which pushed for electronic healthcare record adoption
+A key vertical struggling to do this was healthcare, which we knew still relied on paper and fax despite major efforts to digitize healthcare, such as the HITECH Act which pushed for electronic healthcare record adoption

 Method

 Much of this research was done during the COVID-19 pandemic so in-person research was not possible.
 Given the constraints we did in-depth interviews (IDIs) and surveys.
-We also worked with marketing and business development to ensure were did complimentary work.
+We also worked with marketing and business development to ensure we did complimentary work.
 Marketing and business development covered TAM (total addressable market) and SAM (serviceable addressable market) analyses and looked at the patient experience from a very high level.

-UX research focused on understanding the pain points using EHRs as it related to getting signatures, the needs and expectations of decision makers, and technical feasibility from EHR experts.
+UX research focused on understanding the pain points using EHRs as related to getting signatures, the needs and expectations of decision makers, and technical feasibility from EHR experts.

 Insights